-Thus, tribes opting to hold non-Indians accountable for "special domestic violence crimes" in Indian country need to review their laws related to juries and their processes to ensure that the jury pool for the "special domestic violence crimes" includes a fair cross-section of the community, including non-Indians.
+their processes to ensure that the jury pool for the "special domestic violence crimes" includes a fair cross-section of the community, including non-Indians.
 The fair cross-section of the community including non-Indians may not need to apply to all criminal cases, nor to all TLOA cases, but only to those cases involving the special domestic violence jurisdiction over non-Indians.
-However, some experts believe that the fair crosssection of the community requirement applies to all defendants not just SDVCJ cases.
+However, some experts believe that the fair cross-section of the community requirement applies to all defendants not just Special Domestic Violence Criminal Jurisdiction cases.